nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - Offscreen load of `DirectTransferWindow.qml` with all six real PySide6 transfer models; the root instantiated as a `PySide6.QtQuick` object.
 - Offscreen load of `Main.qml` with the real registered `CustomWindow` and `SystrayWindow` types; one `QQmlApplicationEngine` created all five named application windows.
 - Complete common, Nuxeo, and Alfresco unit matrix under offscreen PySide6.
-- 126 Direct Download functional tests passed with repeated shared `QApplication` fixture setup and teardown.
+- 126 Direct Download functional tests passed with the session-scoped shared `QApplication`.
 - QueueManager functional tests passed (85 passed, 1 skipped) without PySide6 disconnect warnings.
 - Python compilation and focused flake8 validation for migration files.
 - Source scan: no executable PyQt6 imports remain under `nxdrive`, `tests`, or `tools`.